Yeremiah Bell

-Yeremiah Neavius Bell (born March 3, 1978) is a former American football safety who played in the National Football League (NFL).
-He played college football at Eastern Kentucky and was drafted by the Miami Dolphins in the sixth round of the 2003 NFL Draft.
+Yeremiah Neavius Bell (born March 3, 1978) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Eastern Kentucky Colonels and was selected by the Miami Dolphins in the sixth round of the 2003 NFL draft.

-He also played for the New York Jets and Arizona Cardinals.
+Bell played for the Dolphins for nine seasons, seeing no game action during his rookie year before spending the next two seasons as a backup.
+He become a starter in 2006.
+After missing most of the 2007 season due to injury, Bell was selected to the Pro Bowl in 2008.
+He then remained with the Dolphins as a starter for three further seasons.
+After being released by the Dolphins after the 2011 season, he spent the next two seasons with the New York Jets and Arizona Cardinals, respectively.

-Early years
+Early life

 Bell attended George Rogers Clark High School in Winchester, Kentucky, where he was a three-year letterman in football as a defensive back and wide receiver.
 He also lettered in basketball as well as in baseball, starting as a senior with former Major League pitcher Matt Ginter.

 Bell was not highly recruited while in high school, and without a full scholarship offer he began doing hard labor in a central Kentucky steel mill for $8 per hour.

 College career

 After two years of working in the steel mill, Bell enrolled at nearby Eastern Kentucky University and attempted to walk-on the Eastern Kentucky Colonels football team.
 Bell made the team, but contemplated quitting during two-a-day practices his freshman year.
 Eventually Bell would remain on the team and excel in the defensive backfield.
 In his three-year college career Bell was a finalist for the 2001 Buck Buchanan Award as the Division I-AA Defensive Player of the Year.
 He was also named a 2001 All-American, two time All-Ohio Valley Conference safety (2000–01), and was the OVC defensive player of the year (2001).
 Before his senior season in 2002 Bell injured his knee in a pick-up basketball game ending his college career.